lecousin/java-framework-core/README.md

 ## Utilities

-Various other utilities are also available, such as collections, encoding, XML parsing, more flexible strings...
+Various other utilities are also available, such as collections, encoding, more flexible strings...